18F/Dot-Net-Encasement/README.md

 }
 ```

-As we did with the REST connector in the last part, we start by defining an interface with a single method definition.
+As we did with the REST connector [in the last part](../../tree/part-3#testing-and-dependency-injection), we start by defining an interface with a single method definition.
 We then implement the interface in the `SoapConnector` class.
 We also add some private class members for the endpoint and namespace for the SOAP service.

 ## Creating a SOAP Controller

-Create a new controller in the `Controllers` directory for our SOAP controller:
+Create a new file in the `Controllers` directory for our SOAP controller:

 ```bash
 $ touch Controllers/SoapController.cs